 - Lightweight and breathable cotton-poly blend is great for even warm days (you could wet it to make it a cooling product!).
-Grey color with reflective detail.
+Gray color with reflective detail.

-Insect Shield Dog T-shirt by Doggles uses safe, state-of-the-art insect repelling technology to protect your dog from a variety of insects that can carry dangerous diseases as well as irritate your dog (and gross out their humans).
+Insect Shield Dog T-shirt by Doggles uses safe, state-of-the-art insect repelling technology to protect your dog from a variety of insects that can carry dangerous diseases.

 - Insect Shield Dog T-shirt repels ticks, mosquitoes, ants, flies, chiggers, and midges!
-It is not rated for fleas, but since the active ingredient, permethrin, is contained in many flea products, so we would suspect that it would also discourage fleas.
+It is not rated for fleas, but the active ingredient, permethrin, is contained in many flea products.

 - The Insect Shield Dog T-shirt is so easy to use!
-Pull over style shirt.
-Slip it over your dogs head and place your dog's legs through the arm holes and you're set for bug-free adventures with a cute sporty style!
+Slip it over your dog's head and place your dog's legs through the arm holes and you're set for bug-free adventures with a cute sporty style!

 Four Steps to Eradicate Fleas

 Four steps are required to completely eradicate a flea population, and if they are not all done in the appropriate time frame, the fleas will be back in full force within a few weeks.